DESm1th/tract_masks/README.md

 ### tracts_cifti_mask.py:
 	Can generate a cifti file of masks for each tract in the JSON file.
-This file is just a composition of the code in the other classes/util script.
+This file is just a composition of the code in the other scripts.
 		1. Uses tract_end_masks to make nifti masks for all end points for the tracts
 		2. Smoothes the nifti masks by some given value
 		3. Moves the smoothed nifti masks into MNI space